coap-security/coap-ace-poc-overview/README.md

 (a typical means of transporting CoAP in a browser), the browser session's credentials (typically cookies) would only be sent to the WebSocket server if the application and the AS were hosted on the same Origin.
+Unlike for HTTP requests,
+the Authorization header can not be sent along when establishing WebSockets.

 Using HTTP as a transport between Client and AS is suitable for the PoC itself, but is also expected to be viable for practical deployments.